sckakarla225/Music-Manager-App/README.md

 # autotunes
-## organizing your music libraries using AI.
+## organizing your music libraries using AI